The Magick Path of Tantra

 The Preposterous Exordium

-This manuscript is not a history of Tantra although it will dwell much on the past and also write a new history for future generations if there will be any future generations.
+This manuscript is not a history of Tantra, although it will dwell much on the past and also write a new history for future generations—if there will be any future generations.
 This manuscript is more in the nature of a perfunctory peep at a remarkable phenomenon in mankind’s progress and development.
 The spark of Tantra was ignited in India but was exported and burst into flame in other countries.
 Although Tantra had a firm spiritual basis, it was not so much a religion as a way of life.
-There are now many indications that several Tantric communities existed in different parts of India, communities which shared vast areas with other Hindu communities and lived in harmony.
+There are now many indications that several Tantric communities existed in different parts of India—communities which shared vast areas with other Hindu communities and lived in harmony.

-Tantra, as a way of life, is the Golden Thread which runs through all the manuscripts I have written for the International Nath Order and the higher grade Magickal Order of MAGIKOS and these include the Trilogy of Twilight Yoga: “Ecstasy, Equipoise and Eternity,” “The Magnum Opus” and “Esoterikos.”
-I have frequently titled my manuscripts with Greek words as I think the Tantric way of life was also expressed in the pastoral paradise of Pan though without the final attainment, but where gods mixed with man and man mixed with gods.
-We don’t know whether the esoteric aspects of enlightenment were experienced in other nations, at other ages.
-Insight would indicate that it must have been so.
+Tantra, as a way of life, is the Golden Thread that runs through all the manuscripts I have written for the International Nath Order and the higher-grade Magickal Order of MAGIKOS.
+These include the Trilogy of Twilight Yoga: Ecstasy, Equipoise and Eternity, The Magnum Opus, and Esoterikos.
+I have frequently titled my manuscripts with Greek words, as I think the Tantric way of life was also expressed in the pastoral paradise of Pan—though without the final attainment, where gods mixed with man and man mixed with gods.
+We don’t know whether the esoteric aspects of enlightenment were experienced in other nations or at other times, but insight suggests that it must have been so.

-India was unique in proposing various methods, philosophies and theories relating to enlightenment.
-This supreme attainment, (atma jnana “self-realization”, moksha “enlightenment”) was the greatest spiritual concept which emerged among humans.
-It is the process of development of the human spirit till it becomes one and unites with the Infinite Cosmic Spirit.
-To assist lesser minds, this Great Cosmic Spirit was symbolized and made more tangible as Gods and Goddesses, male and female, positive and negative, aggressive and receptive aspects.
-In Tantra the Lord Shiva and his Shakti Parvati dominated.
-These deities also symbolized the love, tenderness, affection and enduring partnership which permeated the Tantric way of life.
-All this was bound up with the supposition that the spirit was constantly reborn as god, man, or animal and that this rebirth process had to be brought to an end.
+India was unique in proposing various methods, philosophies, and theories relating to enlightenment.
+This supreme attainment, (atma jnana “self-realization”; moksha, “enlightenment”) was the greatest spiritual concept to emerge among humans.
+It is the process of development of the human spirit until it becomes one and unites with the Infinite Cosmic Spirit.
+To assist lesser minds, this Great Cosmic Spirit was symbolized and made more tangible as Gods and Goddesses—male and female, positive and negative, aggressive and receptive aspects.
+In Tantra, Lord Shiva and his Shakti Parvati dominated.
+These deities also symbolized the love, tenderness, affection, and enduring partnership that permeated the Tantric way of life.
+All this was bound up with the supposition that the spirit was constantly reborn as a god, man, or animal, and that this rebirth process had to be brought to an end.
 Rebirth on the earth plane, whether as man or animal, was a fate one tried to overcome.
 Tantrics did not claim to know much about rebirth as a god or celestial.
 It was only temporary, and rebirth as an animal or human could still take place again and again.
 All three are sensory planes of pain and suffering, and all relate to the material cosmos.
-Tantra lore maintains that only enlightenment, attained by meditation and breath control, culminating in self-realization could end rebirth and bring about reunion of the Spirit with the “Supreme Spirit of the Cosmos”—the Purusha (Cosmic Spirit).
-But Tantra claims that there is another secret method by which this self-realization is attained easily.
-The supreme moment when the mind awakens to this realization can also be attained at the moment of (or seconds after) the attainment of a super orgasm at the termination of sexual intercourse.
+Tantra lore maintains that only enlightenment, attained by meditation and breath control, culminating in self-realization, could end rebirth and bring about the reunion of the Spirit with the “Supreme Spirit of the Cosmos”—the Purusha (Cosmic Spirit).
+But Tantra also claims that there is another secret method by which this self-realization is attained more easily.
+The supreme moment, when the mind awakens to this realization, can also be attained at the moment of (or seconds after) the attainment of a super orgasm at the termination of sexual intercourse.
 The expectation is that the yogi and his shakti both attain this at approximately the same time.
-That is why Tantra insists on a “trained shakti” as both are entitled to enlightenment, and this is hardly possible with a casual woman who may think of sexual intercourse as only a sensory joy to be extended as long as possible and who may know little of it as a medium of spiritual attainment.
-The relationship of a yogi with his shakti is also unique.
-Although they both accept a standard of sexual equality, ability and entitlement, yet still the yogi will treat, worship and think of his shakti as his goddess and a personification of the Earth Mother.
-Tantra develops in the three aspects of higher thinking—insight, intuition, imagination.
-By these, developed in meditation, the mind awakens to understanding and union with the Cosmic Purusha and rebirth on the earth dimension is no more.
+That is why Tantra insists on a “trained shakti,” as both are entitled to enlightenment.
+This is hardly possible with a casual woman who may think of sexual intercourse as only a sensory joy to be extended as long as possible, and who may know little of it as a medium of spiritual attainment.

 From the Cosmic Spirit we came and to the Cosmic Spirit we must return.